-After two years of hosting the contest, PetSafe has seen cities that can agree on nothing else, can at least agree to build a dog park.
-People find they can create positive change for their cities when they work together.
-That’s what our dogs do for us; they bring us together.
-Just ask Huntington, West Virginia or Texarkana, Arkansas, the 2011 and 2012 Top Dog winners.
+After three years of hosting the contest, PetSafe has seen strangers in communities unite to build a dog park.
+People find they can create positive change for their communities when they work together towards a common goal that many can relate to and enjoy for years to come.
+That’s what our dogs do for us – they bring us together.
+Just ask Huntington, WV, Texarkana, AR or Texarkana, TX the 2011, 2012 and 2013 Top Dog winners.